Fanboy041/BotHelper/Readme.md

     MONGO_URI=""
     BOT_TOKEN=""

-Put your mogo uri and bot token inside these double quotations.
+NOTE: Put your mogo uri and bot token inside these double quotations.

 Finally, you are ready to start the bot by running : python ./src/main.py